deeplearning540/deeplearning540.github.io/source/lesson06/content.rst

    1. a mini-batch represents the entire dataset and hence is enough to optimize on
    2. the optimisation converges faster
    3. the optimisation can be performed in memory independent of the dataset size
-   4. the optimisation will converge always in a global optimum
+   4. the optimisation will converge always into a global optimum

 .. admonition:: Exercise 2

    Categorical Cross-Entropy is part of a well-known divergence in statistics.
 A divergence is a method to compare two probability density functions.
-It provides a large value if two distributions are not similar.
+It provides a large value if two distributions are different and a small value if they are similar.
 This well-known divergance that spurrs the Categorical Cross-Entropy is ...

    1. Mean-Squared-Error divergence
    2. Negative-Log-Likelihood divergence